MatthewParnham/programming-languages-2019/Lab1-Lambda-Calculus/LambdaNatInc/README.md

 - Install [Docker](https://docs.docker.com/install/).
 (On Windows make sure to run Linux containers)

-- Change into this folder.
+- Enter this folder in terminal.

-- Run `docker build . -t lambdanat`. (may take a while)
+- Run `docker build . -t lambdanat`. (warning: may take a while since a lot has to be downloaded/built)

-- Run `echo "\x.x" | docker run -i --rm lambdanat` to test input.
+- Run `echo "\x.x" | docker run -i --rm lambdanat` to test that the setup is working.

 ## Run a File